ZolisaSilolo/AI_Data-Analytics_Agent/README.md

 ---

 ## 📖 Overview
 Meet your new *Data MVP* (Most Valuable Processor)!
 This serverless AWS-powered agent tackles raw data like a Springbok on the rugby field, transforming chaos into clarity.
-Built with LangChain, Pandas, Plotly, and OpenAI, it's your ubuntu (humanity)-centric tool for turning spreadsheet nightmares into actionable insights.
+Built with LangChain, Pandas, Plotly, and NVIDIA Nemotron, it's your ubuntu (humanity)-centric tool for turning spreadsheet nightmares into actionable insights.
 Whether you're optimizing supply chains during load-shedding or decoding customer trends in Soweto, this agent is here to make data work for you—no sweat, no fuss.

 ---